 - **Tense:** Past, except in memories β then italic present-tense inserts

-moments.
-Long nested sentences in reflective passages.
+Long compound-complex sentences in reflective passages.

-- **Dialog approach:** Naturalistic with regional markers
+- **Dialog approach:** Naturalistic with regional markers (North Sea dialect).

 ## Signature Techniques